 These physical changes also lead to some psychological benefits including the reduction of anxiety.
 This makes sense when you consider that anxiety and stress are extremely visceral experiences that partially stem from tense muscles and joints.
 When your body relaxes, your mind will as well.

-A Brazilian study concluded that a 300-mg dose of CBD was effective at reducing anxiety during a public speaking test while the placebo had no effect on anxiety whatsoever.
+A Brazilian study concluded that a 300-mg dose of CBD was effective at reducing anxiety during a public speaking test while the placebo did not affect anxiety whatsoever.
 CBD oil has therefore begun to be used as a natural treatment for generalized anxiety disorder, panic disorder, and PTSD.

 Hemp Seed Oil's Short and Long-Term Impacts